JenniferSailor/Portfolio/README.md

 # Portfolio

 WELCOME! 🥳 🌟
+**Description:**
+A comprehensive README with project snapshots for recruiters to evaluate my skills

 ## About Me:
 With a passion for data-driven insights and problem-solving, I bring a blend of academic rigor and real-world experience to the field of data science.
 My Master's degree in Applied Statistics and Bachelor's degree in Data Science, coupled with two and a half years of experience, give me a strong background in data analysis, machine learning, and project management.